MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/integrated-strategy.md

 # Integrated Strategy (I.S.)

-::: important Translation Required
+::: important This page may be outdated.
-This page is outdated and maybe still in Simplified Chinese.
-Translation is needed.
 :::

 MAA selects the latest theme by default, and can be changed in `Auto I.S.` - `General`.